-Attorney General News Release: Hawaii AG Files Motion to Block Diversion of Funds and Resources for WallPosted on Apr 16, 2019 in Latest News
+Attorney General News Release: Hawaii AG Files Motion to Block Diversion of Funds and Resources for WallPosted on Apr 16, 2019 in Latest Department News

 Honolulu – Hawaii Attorney General Clare E. Connors, as part of a coalition of 20 states led by California Attorney General Xavier Becerra, today filed a motion to block the Trump Administration’s attempt to unlawfully divert $1.6 billion in federal funds to build a border wall.
 The motion was filed in the Northern District of California as part of the coalition’s ongoing lawsuit challenging President Trump’s unconstitutional action to divert funding and resources meant for law enforcement, drug interdiction, and military construction projects.
 The coalition requests the court immediately stop the Trump Administration from diverting $1.6 billion in funding that Congress intended for state and local law enforcement agencies.
 Through their motion, the states also seek to protect environmental resources that would be imminently harmed by the construction of a border wall on the southern border in New Mexico.

 “This unlawful diversion violates the separation of powers that are fundamental to our democracy,” said Attorney General Connors.
 “Hawaii stands with this coalition in defense of these principles and our state.”